Guidance for parents and guardians

 When you first register a child, make sure you have set the controls to best meet their needs.
 We default the settings based on the child’s age but you may wish to change these.
 Please see our policy on parental controls.
 These settings can be altered at any time so you can make regular changes.

 - Explore together

-For younger children, explore and discover QniQr together.
-Allow them to take control, but be there to help explain anything that is confusing.
+Allow your children to take control, but be there to help explain anything that is confusing.
 It is the perfect opportunity to set the boundaries and to teach them about being safe online.